rsktaker/Legatus/README.md

 ```bash
 ngrok http 8080
 ```
-Use `curl $LINK` to check the list of all commands + copy/paste templates.
+Run `curl $LINK` to check the list of all commands + copy/paste templates.
 Where LINK is ^ forwarding link.

 ## The Exotic Option